lucaspcamargo/megapaladin/README.md

 The 5V supply side should be protected from reverse-feeding the console via a diode.
 Also, the level shifters should maintain a high-impedance state on the 5V side when the console is off.

+This was tested a couple of times.
 I cannot guarantee this behavior, though!
 Weird leakage could happen, potentially damaging your console.

 You have been warned.